-The number, spacing, and locations of pavement cores shall be established based on the proposed pavement improvement and the specific project purpose of pavement investigation.
+The number, spacing, and locations of pavement cores shall be established in conjunction with the Illinois Tollway based on the proposed pavement improvement and the specific project purpose of pavement investigation.
 As a minimum, consider taking one pavement core at every half mile per lane of traffic and shoulder.
 Observations on the pavements structure shall also be made within the boreholes drilled through the existing lanes and shoulders.